github/cost-center-automation/TEAMS_INTEGRATION.md

 - Token doesn't have access to the organization

 ### Warning: "User X is in multiple teams"
 **This is expected**: The tool warns you when a user belongs to multiple teams.
-The user will be assigned to the LAST team's cost center processed.
-Review these warnings in plan mode to understand which cost center each multi-team user will be assigned to.
+By default, users already in cost centers will be skipped to avoid conflicts.
+Use `--ignore-current-cost-center` if you need to move users between cost centers.
+Review these warnings in plan mode to understand assignment behavior.

 ## Best Practices